 How Can I Keep Cicadas Off Trees?

 Cicadas favor young trees, so if you've recently planted a new tree or have one of the trees mentioned above, you can protect it from cicada damage by wrapping susceptible branches with mesh netting.

 If you first saw a lot of cicadas, followed by slits in your tree’s branches, act fast–especially if your tree is younger.
-You’ll want to prune those branches off within 6 to 10 weeks.
+You’ll want to prune those branches off within 6 to 10 weeks but don't remove too many branches as over-pruning may lead to decline of the tree.
 That way, you’ll remove the eggs before they hatch and move underground to feed on the tree’s roots.